Home »

 Digging Deeper

 Understanding how to use the Haas effect properly means you need to understand and pay attention to things like stereo-to-mono compatibility and comb filtering, as well as other stereo field mixing techniques.
 As with all effects, have fun but be careful not to over do it.
 Experiment and do your homework.
 Then let me know if you find learn or discover anything cool.
 Here’s a cool video that got me thinking about the Haas effect.
+This video no longer available.

 Home »